 We won’t get into it too much but whisky is typically from Scotland while others - spelled whiskey with an "e" - are from elsewhere, namely Ireland and America.
 However, you’ll see some exceptions like Maker’s Mark and Old Forester.

-Here you’ll find a wide range of options spanning the globe.
-Not all whisky is a mouthful of smoke so if that’s not your thing, there are smooth Scotches and sweet bourbons to satisfy your tastebuds.
-Vote for your favourite below.
+You’ll find a wide variety of options from all over the globe represented here.
+Not all whisky is smoky, so if that’s not your thing, there are smooth Scotches and sweet bourbons to suit your taste buds.
+And, once you’ve tasted a tipple yourself, be sure to cast a vote on your favourites below, too!

-Additional taste testing: Marc Chacksfield and Danielle de Wolfe
+Additional taste testing: Marc Chacksfield, Gerald Lynch and Danielle de Wolfe

 Best Whisky: the best whisky revealed